 Thursday, 20 February 2025

-We've actually been to Spain twice in the few weeks since my last post!
+I've actually been to Spain twice in the few weeks since my last post.
 When I wrote it, we were in Madrid with young S. who was taking some time off from his postgrad studies.
 We'd all been to Madrid before, so we were skipping the big attractions like the Prado and royal palace, and walking round exploring instead.
-As usual, this threw up some rather unexpected things.
+As usual, this threw up some unexpected things.

 On our first day, after a home-style Peruvian breakfast in Mercado de Los Mostenses (a non-touristy indoor market which turned out to be very near our apartment) we set off to find the main history museum of Madrid.
 But long before we got there, we passed a large old institutional building which seemed to be running an art show open to the public.